koba04/jsconf-jp-presentation/packages/slide/slides/3-declarative-programming.md

 <!-- note
 According to Wikipedia, Declarative Programming is described like this.

-I think "the logic of a computation without describing its control flow" and "describing what the program must accomplish in terms of the problem domain" are important as describing what Declarative Programming is.
+I think "the logic of a computation without describing its control flow" and "describing what the program must accomplish in terms of the problem domain" are important to describe what Declarative Programming is.

 -->